Rob Refsnyder Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.9 K/9, which ranks 15th in MLB.
+- The 9.2 strikeouts per nine innings put together by the Rays pitching staff ranks 10th in MLB.

-- McClanahan (2-0) makes the start for the Rays, his third of the season.
+- Springs (2-0) takes the mound for the Rays to make his third start this season.

-- The lefty last pitched on Wednesday against the Washington Nationals, when he tossed six innings, allowing two earned runs while giving up five hits.
+- The left-hander last appeared on Saturday against the Oakland Athletics, when he went seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.